LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Bots/SurveyBots.md

 ### Step 1 - Prequisite steps

 Some setup of your LiveEngage environment is required before using this feature.
-Please contact your LivePerson account representative to enable this feature.
+Please contact your LivePerson account representative to enable this feature; this is done by LivePerson enabling the following AC feature flags:

+* Common.Async_Messaging
+* Common.Messaging_Survey
+* Common.RichContent
+* Common.API_User_Login

 ### Step 2 - Create the bot